• Skip to primary navigation

 Filling:

-• Finely chop mushrooms – I like to use a food processor, in batches.
-Combine mushrooms, olive oil, chicken, vegetables, and seasonings together in a large pan or pot.
-Break up ground chicken into, stir until everything is relatively uniform.
-Add the milk and the broth, stirring once again.
+• Combine mushrooms, olive oil, chicken, vegetables, and seasonings together in a large skillet or pot.
+Break up ground chicken into small pieces, stir everything together until well mixed.

-• Bring mixture to a boil, then turn the heat down to medium and simmer – stirring often – until the liquid has cooked off, and the meat has broken down almost to a paste.
+• Once boiling, turn the heat down to medium heat and simmer – stirring often – until the liquid has cooked off, and the meat has broken down almost to a paste.
 This should take about an hour, give or take.
-Once it’s ready, remove from heat and cool to room temperature.

 Assembly:

-• Roll out the second part of dough, cover the pie filling.
-Crimp the edges as desired, poke a couple of slits in it.
-If desired, roll any extra dough very thin, cut into shapes, and apply to the crust for decoration.
+• If desired, roll any extra dough very thin, cut into shapes, and apply to the crust for decoration.

 • Serve warm or cold.